-I was lucky enough to get whole three hours on BBC Radio 4 Extra’s archive hour presenting The Golden Age of American Radio.
+I have also been lucky enough to get whole three hours on BBC Radio 4 Extra’s Archive Hour presenting The Golden Age of American Radio.
 It got great write ups in many publications including the Radio Times (see below), the Telegraph and the Spectator.

-Other radio presenting includes being a regular on Michelle Around Midnight on BBC GMR, plus guest co-host on the notorious Allan Beswick Show when the man himself was on holiday (this involved engaging with phone-ins from well informed and not so well informed members of the public).
+Other radio presenting includes Michelle Around Midnight (BBC GMR) and The Allan Beswick Show (BBC GMT – guest co-host holiday relief).
 I have also banged on alongside Anita Anand, Richard Bacon, Stephen Nolan, Phil Williams and Edwina Currie on their Five Live shows which has involved verbal sparrings with various loons like Christian Voice and Tory MP Philip Davies.
-Countless contributions to various shows on Radio 4 and almost every regional radio station in the land, including providing light relief during GMR’s live election coverage.
+I have been a guest on almost every regional radio station in the land, including providing light relief during GMR’s live election coverage.
 I have also, I hope, provided some levity on Justin Moorhouse’s Key 103 show, for Smug Roberts on Revolution, Terry Christian on GMR, Serious About Comedy (BBC 7), Sunday (Radio 4) and The Fred MacAulay Show on BBC Radio Scotland.

-I also did a snippet of Moths Ate My Doctor Who Scarf on Radio 4’s Loose Ends alongside the legendary Bernard Cribbins, and opinion and comedy on the religious Radio 4 show Sunday.
+I also did a snippet of Moths Ate My Doctor Who Scarf on Radio 4’s Loose Ends alongside the legendary Bernard Cribbins, and have been a guest contributor to Radio 4’s The Last Word.